What does SOUNDS mean?

 sounds

-Plural form of sound.
+Plural form of the word sound.

 Sound is vital to us all so we can hear and receive information to the necessary bodily systems within our body to function.